Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 __Note:__ Please modify the script accordingly with your needs 🚩

 The new Covenant instance will generate the default Grunt using the __Monk__ word.
-Is up to the user to change the default Covenant Listener Profile.
+Is up to the user to change the default __Covenant__ Listener Profile.

-Once the modified C# Monkstager has been downloaded it is possible to add further obfuscation using a combination or both of the following tools:
+There might be more than one way to accomplish this.
+Another example of string concatenation follow below:
 ```cpp
 Just another way to declare modified strings
 {""GUID"":""{0}"",""Type"":{1},""Meta"":""{2}"",""IV"":""{3}"",""EncryptedMessage"":""{4}"",""HMAC"":""{5}""}";'
 {""---G-U-I-----D"":""{0}"",""T----y-p-----e"":{1},""---M-e-t----a"":""{2}"",""---I---V---"":""{3}"",""---E--n---cry---pt-e-d-M-e---ss---a-g-e"":""{4}"",""---H-----M--A--C"":""{5}""}".Replace("-","");'
 ```

-- [InvisibilityCloak:](https://github.com/xforcered/InvisibilityCloak) Obfuscation toolkit for C# post-exploitation tools that perform basics actions for a C# visual studio project.

-- [NET-Obfuscate:](https://github.com/BinaryScary/NET-Obfuscate) Obfuscate ECMA CIL (.NET IL) assemblies to evade Windows Defender

 ### 2) Covenant Custom C2C Profile

-Whenever we download an offensive tool from the Internet, it comes as no surprise when it gets snapped up by an anti-virus solution.
-AV vendors are certainly keeping a keen eye on tools posted publicly (insert conspiracy theory about Microsoft owning GitHub) and are reacting relatively quickly to push signatures for those tools.
-However, it’s probably fair to say that these signatures are not particularly robust, and only really serve to catch those that don’t have the skills or knowledge to make the necesary modifications.

-This holds true for __Covenant’s__ Windows __implant__ - Grunts.

 Covenant does provide various means of changing the default Grunt behaviour, which can be leveraged in such a way as to remove the indicators that a particular security product is finding.
 This post will look at Traffic Profiles and Grunt Templates.